The hair growth cycle is perhaps one of the most overlooked cycles of our bodies.

 Like any bodily function, some can negatively influence hair growth, including slowing it down or preventing it from moving forward.

 Depending on the severity and combination of factors, you might experience gradual hair thinning, sudden hair loss, patchy hair loss, or even scarring hair loss.
-The factors influencing the hair follicle growth cycle include:

 • Poor nutrition: without the necessary nourishment, hair will not grow strong.